Gina Raimondo: Early life and education

 Gina Marie Raimondo was born in 1971 in Smithfield, Rhode Island, where she later grew up.
 Born to a family of Italian descent, she is the youngest of Josephine (Piro) and Joseph Raimondo's three children.
 Her father, Joseph (1926–2014), made his career at the Bulova watch factory in Providence, Rhode Island; he became unemployed at 56 when the Bulova company moved its operations to China, shuttering the factory in Providence.
-Raimondo is a childhood friend of U.S. Senator Jack Reed.
+U.S. Senator Jack Reed is a family friend.

 Raimondo graduated from LaSalle Academy in Providence.
 She was one of the first girls allowed to attend the Catholic school, from which she was graduated as valedictorian.
 She went on to Harvard College, graduating magna cum laude in 1993 with a Bachelor of Arts degree in economics.
 While at Harvard, Raimondo resided in Quincy House and served on the staff of The Harvard Crimson.
 She played rugby at the Radcliffe Rugby Club, later joking that the experience "was good training for a career in politics".

 A Rhodes Scholar, Raimondo attended New College, Oxford, where she received a Bachelor of Arts (later promoted to Master of Arts by seniority) and Doctor of Philosophy in 2002 in sociology.
 Her thesis on single motherhood was supervised by Stephen Nickell and Anne H. Gauthier while she was a postgraduate student of New College, Oxford.
 Raimondo received her Juris Doctor degree from Yale Law School in 1998.
 She has said that her experience working at housing and poverty clinics inspired her to attend law school.